silverbulletmd/silverbullet/README.md

 Silver Bullet is written in [TypeScript](https://www.typescriptlang.org/) and built on top of the excellent [CodeMirror 6](https://codemirror.net/) editor component.
-Additional UI is built using React.js.
+Additional UI is built using [Preact](https://preactjs.com).
-[ParcelJS](https://parceljs.org/) is used to build both the front-end and back-end bundles.
-The server backend runs as a HTTP server on node.js using express.
+[ESBuild]([https://parceljs.org/](https://esbuild.github.io)) is used to build both the front-end and back-end bundles.
+The server backend runs as a HTTP server on Deno using and is written using [Oak](https://oakserver.github.io/oak/).

 To prepare the initial web and plug build run: